CodePushGo/website/src/content/blog/en/how-to-secure-ota-updates-with-key-management.md

 -   **Key Distribution:** Encryption keys are shared only with authorized devices.
 -   **Integrity Protection:** Hash checksums verify that the update hasn't been altered during transmission.

-Capgo takes this process further with its encryption approach, ensuring only the intended recipient can decrypt the updates [\[1\]](https://capgo.app/).
+CodePushGo takes this process further with its encryption approach, ensuring only the intended recipient can decrypt the updates [\[1\]](https://capgo.app/).

 ### Update Verification Steps